 What you need to know

-- Upon arriving on campus on or after March 7, to access SFU WiFi networks you will be required to update the Wi-Fi security certification for each device you use to connect.
+- Upon arriving on campus on or after March 4th, to access SFU WiFi networks you may be required to update the Wi-Fi security certification for each device you use to connect.

 - If you have an SFU Managed Device or are using a Windows operating system, your update should be automatic, and no action is required.